 #7 Augmented reality ads

 Each day more than one-third of all UK digital audiences interact with augmented reality (AR) in just one social app – Snapchat.
 When it comes to younger audiences, that number rises to 78%.
-31% of UK and US young shoppers are enjoying using AR within their purchase decision-making.
+31% of UK and US young shoppers are enjoying using AR in their purchase decision-making.

 Most ad platforms are now offering AR toolkits to make it easy to get started.
 But does it work?